mefercs/DSAL/chapter7/LinkedList.md

 # Singly Linked Lists
 An node that stores a reference to an object and another node of the list, or it can reference None instead another node, if this is the list end.
-- We store also the `head` and the `tail`, we can idenfity the tail if that node has `None` as its Node reference.
+- We store also the `head` and the `tail`, we can identify the tail if that node has `None` as its Node reference.
 - Traversing the list is also known as link hopping or pointer hopping.
 - It's common to store the tail reference and have a Node elements count(**size** of the list).
 - The times for an STACK ADP implementation are all constant worst cases, much better than a list implementation, and the space usage is the same `O(n)`